woohoolabs/yin/README.md

 ### Resource transformers

-Documents for successful responses can contain one or more top-level resources, an array of included resources and resource identifier objects as relationships.
+Documents for successful responses can contain one or more top-level resources, included resources, and resource identifier objects as relationships.
 That's why resource transformers are responsible for converting a domain object into a JSON:API resource or resource identifier.